zhangchl007/quay/README.md

 ![mirroring](https://github.com/zhangchl007/quay/blob/master/img/mirror.png)

-## The mirroring of all images from quay to other registries
+## The mirroring of all images from quay to quay

 The mirroring of repository is a little complicated, I wrote the script:mirror-all-images-bytags.sh under the script directory